-Just as clouds make a blue sky more interesting and dramatic in a photograph, I think opinionated irreverence is much more interesting than the uncritical sunniness of many newspaper and magazine travel articles.
+Just as clouds make a blue sky more interesting and dramatic in a photograph, I think opinionated irreverence is much more interesting than the uncritical sunniness of so many newspaper and magazine travel articles (they have to please advertisers, but I don’t).
 And I think it gives readers a better (and more interesting) picture of me than any of my execrable attempts at self-portraiture.

 Although pictures of “natives in their native habitat” are a mainstay of travel photography, I have very few pictures of people on my Web site.
 There are two reasons for this.
 The first is that I dislike being photographed, so I tend to assume that people I encounter while traveling feel as I do.